davidcoallier/silly-ai-fixer-extension/README.md

 5. You'll see statistics showing how many characters of each type were replaced
 6. Click "Copy Last Response to Clipboard" to extract the content as plain text with markdown formatting

+## Caveats

+- Once you’ve _fixed_ the text, you wno’t be able to just use the “Copy” ChatGPT button… that’s because ChatGPT is a React application and it has hooks which I’m not privy to.
+- There is a basic capability with “copy” which turns the new text into markdown and should work most of the time, but it might not.

 ## Troubleshooting

 - If the extension doesn't appear to be working, try refreshing the page